Whether your precious Mac is a MacBook Pro. Or a MacBook Air. Or an iMac.

 How To Use SanDisk Extreme Portable SSD On MacBook Pro Or Any Other Mac

 It doesn’t matter if it’s a M1 Pro, MacBook Pro, M1 MacBook Air Or iMac it’s the same.

 You plug in and the SanDisk’s drive icon comes up on your desktop.

 Drive icon not there?

-Then go to Finder Preferences.
+Then go to Finder Settings (Mac OS Ventura).
+In earlier Mac OS releases it’s called Finder Preferences.
 And make sure the box ‘External Disks’ is checked.
 This will show your SanDisk external storage on your desktop.

 SanDisk Extreme Portable SSD Mac Setup

 Unless you only sometimes use your SanDisk on your Mac.
 But mainly use on a Windows PC.
 If that’s you because the drive comes in an ExFAT format.
 You can skip this step.

 But if it’s your main drive.
 Save yourself issues later.
 And format first.

 Bounce on over to an article here on the site that has photos and a video.
 The article shows you how to do format your SanDisk Extreme Portable.

 You’ve a choice on how you format.
 Depending on what you’re using your Western Digital SanDisk external SSD for.

 The article will explain your choices and why.

 Pick your format in Disk Utility.
 And do your formatting in less than 5 minutes, and bounce back here.

 Files Already On Your SanDisk Extreme Portable SSD

 There are files shipped with your SanDisk Portable SSD.
 And on the SanDisk Pro SSD flash drive.
 And you may have copied them off before formatting.

 And if you didn’t, no matter, you can download them again from the SanDisk site.